simonlui/Docker_IPEX_ComfyUI/README.md

 * `-e ComfyArgs="<ComfyUI command line arguments>"` specifies the ComfyUI arguments that you can pass to ComfyUI to use.
 You can take a look at the options you can pass [here](https://github.com/comfyanonymous/ComfyUI/blob/21a563d385ff520e1f7fdaada722212b35fb8d95/comfy/cli_args.py#L36).
 As of the time of this writing, you may need to specify `--highvram`. `--highvram` keeps the model in GPU memory which can stop a source of crashing.
 * `-it` will let you launch the container with an interactive command line.
 This is highly recommended, but not mandatory, since we may need to monitor ComfyUI's output for any status changes or errors which would be made available easily by including this option.
 * `--name comfy-server` assigns a meaningful name (e.g. comfy-server) to the newly created container.
 This option is useful but not mandatory to reference your container for later uses.
-* `--network=host` allows the container access to your host computer's network which is needed to access ComfyUI without specifying the `--listen` argument.
+* `--network=host` allows the container access to your host computer's network which is needed to access ComfyUI without specifying the `--listen` argument on Linux hosts only, not Windows.
 * `-p 8188:8188` specifies the computer network port to pass into the container to expose access to.
+This needs to be used alongside the `--listen` argument on Windsows.
 By default, ComfyUI uses port 8188 so inside the container, this port will be forwarded to http://localhost:<host_port> on your host system.
 This can be changed but is not recommended for most users.
 * On Linux,`--security-opt=label=disable` will disable SELinux blocking access to the Docker socket in case it is configured by the Linux distribution used.
 It can be left out if you know your distribution doesn't use SELinux.
 * `-v <Directory to mount ComfyUI>:/ComfyUI:Z` specifies a directory on host to be bind-mounted to /ComfyUI directory inside the container.
 When you launch the container for the first time, you should specify an empty or non-existent directory on your host computer running Docker or podman, replacing `<Directory to mount ComfyUI>`, so that the container can pull the ComfyUI source code into the directory specified.
 The `:Z` option at the end indicates that the bind mount content is private and unshared between containers at any one time.
 This does limit flexibility on the image's usage but is necessary to avoid usage issues with your GPU and ComfyUI output of images.
 If you want to launch another container (e.g. overriding the docker or podman entrypoint) that shares the initialized ComfyUI folder, you should specify the same directory location but again, it can not be launched at the same time.
-* `-v <volume_name>:/deps` specifies a volume managed by Docker or podman (e.g. a volume named as deps), to be mounted as /deps directory inside the container. /deps is configured as the Python virtual environment root directory (see Dockerfile: ENV venv_dir), to store all dynamic Python dependencies (e.g. Python dependency packages needed by ComfyUI or Intel's oneAPI runtime) that are referenced by ComfyUI when it starts.
+* `-v <volume_name>:/deps` specifies a volume managed by Docker or podman (e.g. a volume named as I don't deps), to be mounted as /deps directory inside the container. /deps is configured as the Python virtual environment root directory (see Dockerfile: ENV venv_dir), to store all dynamic Python dependencies (e.g. Python dependency packages needed by ComfyUI or Intel's oneAPI runtime) that are referenced by ComfyUI when it starts.
 You can mount the deps volume to multiple containers so that those dynamic dependencies would be downloaded and installed only once.
 This is useful for users who want to run containers with different ComfyUI arguments (e.g. --gpu-only), and for those who actually build local images for experimenting.
 * The last argument `ipex-arc-comfy:latest` specifies the image, in format of <image_name>:\<tag> to use for creating the container.

 Afterwards, one should be able to see that everything runs.
 To stop a container, you can run `docker stop comfy-server` to stop the container.
 To resume, you should run `docker start -ai comfy-server`.